OpenVoiceOS/ovos-ocp-m3u-plugin/README.md

-# WIP - nothing to see here yet
+# OCP m3u Plugin

+allows OCP to play .pls and .m3u urls as playlists